 Miniature Cedars: Grow to 15ft tall, max.

-Hebes & Euphorbias, 6 Varieties: Small, low-maintenance, deer-resistant, hardy border shrubs with beautiful leaf patterns, solid & variegated.
+Hebes & Euphorbias, many varieties: Small, low-maintenance, deer-resistant, hardy border shrubs with beautiful leaf patterns, solid & variegated.

 Winter Hazels, 2 Varieties: Buttercup & Aurea.
 These delicate-looking, elegant trees produce lovely fragrant blooms to delight humans, bees, and hummingbirds in winter when little else is blooming.
 Van Klaveren’s